MishaKav/gitstream-daveloperb/README.md

 ## Documentation

-For detailed documentation and examples, visit the [GitStream Documentation](https://docs.gitstream.cm).
+## For detailed documentation and examples, visit the [GitStream Documentation](https://docs.gitstream.cm).

-## Contributing

-We welcome contributions!
-Please read our Contributing Guidelines to get started.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contact

-For any questions or feedback, please reach out to us at [support@gitstream.cm](mailto:support@gitstream.cm).

----

 Let's try it out and see the magic of GitStream in action!